 - Potatoes.
 I use russet baking potatoes.
 You can substitute other potato types if you like.
 The more moisture, like a red potato, the less cooking time they'll need.
 So just check in on them when you're cooking them if you're using a different type!

 - Seasonings.
 You can use whatever seasonings you like!
 You'll use about 1 tablespoon.
 I like to use a 50:50 mix of garlic and onion powder.
 You could also skip the seasonings and just use 1/4 tsp of salt!

 - Oil.
 Sub whatever oil you like!
 I also love using sesame oil.

 First preheat your air fryer to 375 degrees.
 If your air fryer doesn't have a preheat function like my 6qt Instant Pot Vortex air fryer does you can set it to 375 degrees and let it run for ~5 minutes while you're prepping everything else!
 This will make sure it gets up to temperature.

-Of course!
-My husband like the little cubes, but you could totally make this into air fryer sliced potatoes, wedges, or shoe-string potatoes.
-You may need to adjust the cooking time depending on how you cut them.
-Smaller pieces will cook faster and larger longer.
-Just keep an eye on them!Checkout my air fryer sweet potato recipe!
+Different shapes: You don't have to keep your potatoes cut into cubes, you could totally make these into air fryer sliced potatoes, wedges, or even shoestring potatoes.
+You will need to adjust the cooking time, depending on how you cut them.
+Smaller pieces of potato will need less time, while larger pieces will need more time.

 - 2 large potatoes

 - 1 tbsp seasoning of choice (I use 50:50 garlic and onion powder)

 - Preheat air fryer to 375 degrees.
 If you don't have a preheat function you can set your air fryer to the desired temperature and let it run for ~5 minutes.